 Overall, in every country, people who were dissatisfied working from home struggled more than others.
 Organisations can learn from what researchers have discovered about working from home to improve the work experience moving forward.

 The Key Benefits and Challenges of Working From Home

-People’s experience working from home is deeply personal and as diverse as individuals themselves.
+People’s experiences of working from home are deeply personal as the individuals themselves.
 How people perceive the benefits and challenges of working from home varies significantly, yet the data reveals some consistent issues around the world and patterns that emerge in different countries.